glific/glific-frontend/README.md

 **Note: First you will need to setup the backend application from this repo: https://github.com/glific/glific**

-1. Create a new file `.env` in the projecct root directory and copy the contents from `.env.example`.
+1. Create a new file `.env` in the project root directory and copy the contents from `.env.example`.
 2. Update the `.env` file with relevant configurations.
 3. Run `yarn setup`